yckai2679/2021CS3570_Challenge1_Live_Video_Streaming/submit/README.md

 # Submit Demo
-* The type of file you submit is *.zip. the name is like submit.zip
+* The type of file you submit is *.zip. the name is like team{your_teamID}_ABR.zip, e.g., team1_ABR.zip
-* The submit.zip is gotten by compressed a folder called submit.The path is like following:
+* The .zip is gotten by compressed a folder called submit.
+The path is like following:
 ```
-Submit
-│   README.md
+submit
 │   ABR.py
 └───results
 │   │   your_model.pb